How to give Code Review Feedback?

 Instead of sharing feedback all at once, say this ‘Let’s first focus on the changes related to the new feature implementation.
 Once done, we can move on to reviewing the improvements in the existing code.’

-Appreciate your developers
+Appreciate your Developers

 Effective code reviews take place when both positive and constructive feedback is included.
 Developers may make a few mistakes here and there.
 But, this doesn’t come from a bad place.
 They are improving, growing, and giving their best.